MONASTERY PILGRIMAGE RECAP

 From the publisher's announcement:

 "Fr.
 Steven offers us a way to practice mindfulness by opening our workaday to the Divine Reality that is so often relegated to Sunday services.
 It is that Reality that makes Monday mornings meaningful."

-Publisher's description and full info, including a link to order direct from Kaloros Press, is available on this special page.
+Publisher's description and full info, is available on this special page.